 ENGL1044 Introduction to literary theory (6 credits) This course offers you an introduction to the study of literature by looking at the development of literature as a subject of teaching and learning.
 We will begin by tracing the formation of related concepts in Western history leading up to the establishment of literature as an academic discipline.
 The course will then survey influential theoretical approaches to literature in the 20th century and will examine their accounts of what literature is and what its place and role are (or should be) in culture and society.
 Mapping important debates carried on in these accounts, we will ask how they define and explain basic activities, roles and effects that form part of literature, such as the activities of reading and writing, the roles of writers and readers, the network of publication, and the products of writing (work, text, script) and their meaning.
 A range of selected literary texts will allow us to critically explore the insights and interests of different approaches.
 At the end of the course, students will be able to orient themselves within the field of literature with the help of a basic vocabulary of critical terminology and to situate their own interests in relation to relevant theoretical concerns.
-Assessment: 100% coursework LCOM1002 Language, communication, society, field (6 credits) In this introductory course to sociolinguistics, we address some fundamental topics in the positioning of language in human societies, from the beginnings in dialectology, and language variation, to code choice, and power, as well as consider applications in education and language policy and planning.
-We not only examine theories and issues, but also explore methods in conducting sociolinguistic research.
-Our investigation draws richly from both English as well as multilingual and non-English scenarios, critically examining classic sociolinguistic accounts from a contemporary perspective, and ultimately building a solid and comprehensive understanding of the workings of language and communication in society.
+ENGL1045 "Community" in Sociolinguistics (6 credits) The concept of "community" has been key to the study of language in society since the inception of sociolinguistics in the 1960s.
+In the course of the past half a century, various notions of community have been proposed and applied to the study of linguistic data.
+These include "speech community", "discourse community", "community of practice", "imagined community", "virtual community" and most recently "transnational community".
+In this course, we will explore how these various concepts have been applied and we will address salient similarities and differences between them.
+In doing so, we will discuss the various understandings of language, and the various understandings of the relationship between language and society which lie at the heart of these different types of community.
+Finally, we will question the validity of the concept of community today against the backdrop of globalisation, and the rising importance of migration and mobility.
 Assessment: 100% coursework.